 Setting Your Sag

 The amount of travel your suspension moves by adding your weight (body, riding gear, and pack) to the bike is referred to as sag.
-The sag factor puts the suspension into an active state, allowing it to react in both directions, also keeping your tire glued to the dirt.
+The sag factor puts the suspension into an active state, allowing it to react in both directions and also keeping your tire glued to the dirt.
 You should set your sag while you are positioning yourself on the bike in your actual riding position.

 Set your fork and shock compression dampening to Open/Descend settings and climb on the bike.
 Make sure to dress in your usual riding gear, including the water bottles and the hydration kit on your back—everything you would include in a regular ride out.

-Have a friend assist you with balancing your bike and move the O-rings for you.
+Have a friend assist you with balancing your bike and moving the O-rings for you.
 Once you are in position, bounce the bike around a few times without holding the brakes, then settle in a neutral riding position.

 Once you are satisfied with your position, hold it steady while your friend moves the O-rings down the canisters/lowers, then slowly lean over and climb off the bike.
 Do not hop off the bike, as this could compress the suspension and move the rings further down.